COVID-19 community funding

 Provides financial support to eligible not-for-profit agencies.

 Regional Council approved $1M in funding to provide one-time grants to Peel community agencies that deliver essential services and meet urgent needs to the most vulnerable in our community.
+The COVID-19 Community Funding is closed as the approved grant budget has been allocated.

 A total of $11,835,021 has also been allocated to Peel as Service System Manager for housing and homelessness, which includes Reaching Home Program and the Social Services Relief Fund, administered through the Community Homelessness Prevention Initiative.
 This emergency funding is being flowed to ensure communities can continue to protect and care for the most vulnerable during the COVID-19 pandemic.